Morecambe Bay Citizens' Assembly

 The Morecambe Bay Citizens' Assembly is an opportunity for staff and members of the public to help shape local health and care services.
 The assembly came as a result of a BCT (Better Care Together) 2.0 launch event in February 2019, where a gap was identified in public engagement.
 To tackle this issue we launched the Morecambe Bay Citizens' Assembly in June 2019, so far approximately 350 people have signed up.
 The assembly is open to everyone, whether you are a patient, a member of staff or just live locally.

-You can sign up at www.bettercaretogether.co.uk/assembly - registering takes five minutes.
+You can sign up here - registering takes five minutes.

-Members will receive a regular newsletter, but more importantly, will have a voice on how changes to local health and care services are delivered.
+Members will have a voice on how changes to local health and care services are delivered.

 Shaping our plans